scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 happening in your code, so you can reduce the parts of the code that triggers unnecessary implicit searches or macro expansions.

-The blog post focuses on typeclass derivation (which we explain later on), but the analysis and optimizations here presented can be migrated to any other codebase that makes a heavy use of macros or implicits.

-In this guide, we'll use `scalac-profiling` to speed up a module of [Bloop](https://scalacenter.github.io/bloop/), a project I've been recently working on, to achieve a **8x speedup in compile times**.
+In this blog post, I walk you through how to reduce these compile times with scalac-profiling. scalac-profiling is a new Scala Center compiler plugin to complement my recent work on the compiler statistics infrastructure merged in 2.12.5.
+In this guide, I use the plugin to seed up a module of [Bloop](https://scalacenter.github.io/bloop/), a project I've been recently working on, to achieve a **8x speedup in compile times**.

+The analysis and optimizations here presented can be migrated to any other Scala project that make heavy use of typeclass deriving code, implicits, and/or macros.

 After reading the blog post, you should understand:

-* How to use `scalac-profiling` to replicate a similar analysis.
+* How to use `scalac-profiling` to analyze the impact of implicits and macros on compile times.
-* Why Shapeless-based code is prone to slow compilation times if not used with care.
+* Why typeclass deriving or Shapeless-based code is prone to slow compilation times if not used with care.
-* How you can replicate a similar analysis of compilation times on code that abuses implicit searches and macros.
-* How implicit search and macros interact in unexpected ways that hurt productivity and how you can optimize their interaction.
+* How implicit search and macros interact in unexpected ways that can hurt and productivity and how you can optimize their interaction.

 The most important take-away from this guide is that *you should not take